-School Activities/Organizations
+School Activities and Organizations

-St. Mark School has several opportunities for students to participate in after school activities including, but not limited to, Student Council, National Junior Honor Society, It's Academic, STEM Club, Green Team, Yearbook Club, and the Social Justice Club.
+St. Mark School has several opportunities for students to participate in after school activities including, but not limited to It's Academic, STEM Club, Green Team, Yearbook Club, fashion club, Black Student Union, Arts and Crafts, and the Social Justice Club.
 Activity meetings are scheduled from 3:00-4:00 p.m., and the dates of the meetings will be announced by the moderator and included in the Lions Weekly Lineup.
+Students are invited to create a new club if their interest is not offered.
+In order to do this, the student should request to speak with Mrs. Ferro or Ms. Fennessy with his or her teacher.